The author is a guitarist and bassist with over 35 years of experience as a musician.

-Epiphone makes some great guitars for beginners, and they get the top spot on my list.
+Epiphone makes some great guitars for beginners, and they get the next spot on my list.
 Epiphone is owned by Gibson, one of the biggest names in the guitar world.
 As a subsidiary, Epiphone is allowed to make budget versions of classic Gibson guitars.
 This means newbies have a shot at starting out on a legendary Gibson design such as the Les Paul or SG.

 There are two guitars in the Epiphone lineup I recommend checking out:

 - Epiphone LP Special II: In my opinion, the Epi Les Paul Special II is the top electric guitar for beginners.
 It is modeled after the Gibson Les Paul, with a single-cutaway design and a pair of humbucking pickups.
 It even features the same mahogany body/mahogany neck tonewood profile as a Gibson.
-Of course it doesn’t cost nearly as much!
+Of course, it doesn’t cost nearly as much!

 - Epiphone SG Special: There is also the SG Special, a starter guitar modeled after the Gibson SG.
 Like the LP Special, it has a couple of humbuckers and a mahogany neck and body.
-Both guitars also have Tune-o-matic-type bridges, which means they are a little easier to keep in tune compared to budget guitars with tremolo systems.
+Both guitars also have Tune-o-Matic-type bridges, which means they are a little easier to keep in tune compared to budget guitars with tremolo systems.

 The LP Special and SG Special come in around the same price, and both have similar tonewoods and electronics.
 They even sound similar.
 They are both outstanding starter instruments, and they are the reason Epiphone gets my top pick when it comes to electric guitar brands for newbies.

 Like many guitar companies in this article, Epiphone also offers starter packs.
 These include a guitar, an amp, and all the accessories you’d need to get playing.
 They are not only great deals, but they also take away a lot of the frustration and confusion that comes with locating all the gear needed to learn how to play guitar.